datznoah/error-templates/README.md

-# error-templates
+# Error Templates
-Easy to use error templates, made with Google Drawings. ❌🖼️
+A set of easy to use error page images.
+Edit them as you wish or use them as they are presented.

+### All Images
+soon